Assasinphoenix/pyqt5-tutorial/spinbox.rst

 SpinBox
 =======
-The SpinBox widget provides a way to enter numbers.
+The SpinBox widget provides a way to enter numerical data.
 Thw widget provides integrated adjustment buttons which allow the user to adjust the number by clicking the arrows, while also allowing adjustment by typing into a text entry.

 ===========
 Constructor